Howdju/howdju/premiser-ui/src/policies/code-of-conduct.md

 You must not infringe copyrights, trademarks, patents, or other proprietary rights under applicable law.

 Using copyrighted material does not constitute infringement in all cases.
 In general, however, you should be careful when using copyrighted content without the permission of those who created it.
-It is our policy to respond to notices of alleged infringement sent to legal@howdju.com that comply with the Digital Millennium Copyright Act ("DMCA").
+It is our policy to respond to notices of alleged infringement sent to
+<span data-type="email" data-email-user="legal" data-email-domain="howdju.com"></span> that comply with the Digital
+Millennium Copyright Act ("DMCA").

 ### Automation and Mass Registration